naveed1351/AzureOpenAI_Advanced_Prompt_Engineering/README.md

 - Note: Bing Search will be retired in August 2025.
 Plan for alternative services.

-Deployment Steps
+Deployment Steps as below:

-1. Deploy Required AOAI Models
+1. Deploy Required AOAI Models:

 In Azure AI Foundry /OpenAI → Deployments, ensure the following models are deployed (in the Sweden Central Region, or your relevant region):